-Cosmetic surgeries are unique in that they're generally optional medical procedures.
+Cosmetic (or "aesthetic") surgeries are unique in the sense that they’re usually optional medical procedures.
 Unlike the need to repair an injured joint or remove a cancerous tumor, most cosmetic operations are done for the sake of improving physical appearance.
+But like all surgical procedures, cosmetic surgery still carries some risk.
+And in those rare instances when a surgery results in an unexpected injury, a patient may have the right to bring a medical malpractice lawsuit.

 Potential injuries and risks depend on the type of cosmetic procedure and the patient's health, but practically all cosmetic surgeries come with danger of: